lowRISC/qemu/docs/opentitan/otptool.md

 fuses are organized as 16-bit slots wtih 6-bit ECC, bit 0 to 15 indicates a bit into the data slot, while bit 16 to 21 indicates an ECC bit.

-It is possible to tell the script to rebuild the ECC value for the modified bits, using `--fix-ecc`.
+It is possible to tell the script to rebuild the ECC value for the modified bits, using `-F`.
 The default behavior is to not automatically update the ECC value, as the primary usage for these bit modification operations is to test the error detection and correction feature.